charlie-foxtrot/RTLSDR-Airband/README.md

 Configuring
 --------------------
-All configurations are saved in config.txt file.
+Configuration should be placed in config.txt file.
 Refer to config.txt.example for the description of the format.
 You can copy this file to config.txt and edit it to suit your needs.

+A small utility convert_cfg is included and can be used to convert old-style config.txt to the new format.
+To use it:

+make -C util
+util/convert_cfg config.txt config.txt.new

+Review the config.txt.new file and rename it to config.txt before launching rtl_airband.

 License
 --------------------